 Captain Howey had often experimented with alternatives to steam in order to make the winter timetable more economical, and in 1929 the Theakston-Ford petrol locomotive appeared for its brief life on the Railway.
 Then in 1931, Howey converted his 1914 Rolls-Royce Silver Ghost into a locomotive that survived until 1961.

-In 1990, John Southland spent the summer on the railway at the Gateshead National Garden Festival.
-Since arriving on the RH&DR, John Southland has helped to ease the burden placed on the fleet of steam locomotives, that have been in action for over seventy years in most cases.
+Named after the founder and local benefactor of new Romney’s secondary school (now an Academy), in 1990, No 12 John Southland spent the summer on the railway at the Gateshead National Garden Festival.
+Since arriving on the RH&DR, John Southland has helped to ease the burden placed on the fleet of steam locomotives, that have been in action for over ninety years in a number of cases.
 The locomotive was overhauled in 1999, and emerged from the workshops resplendant in a new black and yellow livery (reminiscent of the Rio Grande Railway), that replaced the original maroon and cream livery.

 BO-BO, 112bhp, 6-cylinder mainline diesel locomotive.